-I had read a lot of good things about Affinity and I liked what you can get with it.
-A couple of weeks ago, when I realise that Affinity Designer and Affinity Photo have a 50% discount, I just bought both.
+I read many good things about Affinity, and I liked what you can get with it.
+A couple of weeks ago, when I realized that Affinity Designer and Affinity Photo have a 50% discount, I bought both.

-I started to test Affinity Photo brushes, and I make a sketch of a man with a pencil-like brush.
-I liked a lot, and then I began to work on the head and the hair and to polish lines.
+I started to test Affinity Photo brushes, so I sketched a man with a pencil-like brush.
+I enjoyed the experience a lot, and then I began to work on the head and the hair and polish lines.
 And little by little, maybe inspired by the mocking expression, I started to see that I was portraying the Norse god Loki.

 I have always been an enthusiast of mythology.
-I love Greek, Roman, Egyptian and Norse mythology, maybe because of the paintings, sculptures and architecture that have these myths inspiration.
-And Loki is one of the more intriguing, unusual and amusing characters you can find.
-I had seen many interpretations and re-interpretations of Loki, but it was about time I make my own!
+I love Greek, Roman, Egyptian and Norse mythology, maybe because of the paintings, sculptures, and architecture that inspire these myths.
+And Loki is one of the more intriguing, unusual, and amusing characters.
+I had seen many interpretations and re-interpretations of Loki, but it was about time I made my own!
 It was also an opportunity to look for cool Viking references!

-I decided to follow the same process I would make with a traditional drawing: pencil, ink, colour and effects.
-This way I could also test different brushes.
-Since in the sketch he was looking downwards, I thought it would be great to put in his hands the arrow that he made to kill Baldr.
-I drew the arrow and also added references for Norse culture, like the runes, the whetstones or the brooch.
-I enjoyed the pencil and ink brushes because they feel and look very realistic and were easy to work with.
-I had more problems with the brushes for the shading because it was hard to find one with the features I had in mind.
+I decided to follow the same process if I did it with a traditional drawing technique: pencil, ink, color, and effects.
+This way, I could also test different brushes.
+Since he was looking downwards in the sketch, I thought it would be great to put the arrow that he made to kill Baldr in his hands.
+I drew the weapon and added references to the Norse culture, like the runes, the whetstones, or the brooch.
+I enjoyed the pencil and ink brushes because they felt and looked very realistic and were easy to work with them.
+I had more problems with the shading brushes because it was hard to find one with the features I had in mind.
 But in the end, I am happy with the result of the textures and the brushes.
-I like also the cartoon style, I think it suits the character and the pose!
+I also like the cartoon style, and I think it suits the character and the pose!